Trotskyism in Vietnam: The North and the Hòn Gai-Cẩm Phả "Commune"

-The September 1945 Saigon Uprising
+September 1945 Saigon Uprising

-On August 24 the Viet Minh declared a provisional administration, a Southern Administrative Committee, in Saigon.
-When, for the declared purpose of disarming the Japanese, the Viet-Minh accommodated the landing and strategic positioning of British and British-Indian troops, rival political groups turned out in force.
-On September 7 and 8, 1945, in the delta city of Cần Thơ the Committee had to rely on what had been the Japanese-auxiliary, Jeunesse d'Avant-Garde/Thanh Nien Tienphong [Vanguard Youth].
-They fired upon crowds, joined by the ICL, demanding arms against a French colonial restoration.
+On 24 August, the Viet Minh declared a provisional administration, a Southern Administrative Committee, in Saigon.
+When, for the declared purpose of disarming the Japanese, the Committee accommodated the landing and strategic positioning of British and British-Indian troops, rival political groups turned out in force.
+On 7 and 8 September 1945, in the delta city of Cần Thơ the committee had to rely on the Vanguard Youth.
+They fired upon crowds which, joined by the ICL, were demanding arms against a French colonial restoration.

-In Saigon, the brutal reassertion of French authority under the protection of British, British-Indian and British-commandeered Japanese, forces triggered a general uprising on September 23.
+In Saigon, the brutal reassertion of French authority under the protection of British, British-Indian and British-commandeered Japanese, forces triggered a general uprising on 23 September.
 Under the slogan "Land to the Peasants!
 Factories to the workers!," the ICL called on the population to arm themselves and organise in councils.
 To co-ordinate these efforts the Internationalists established a Popular Revolutionary Committee, an "embryonic soviet that placed its stamp upon the region of Saigon-Cholon, Gia-dinh and Bien-Hoa."
 Delegates issued "a declaration in which they affirmed their independence from the political parties and resolutely condemned any attempt to restrict the autonomy of the decisions taken by workers and peasants."

 With other League comrades, Ngô Văn joined in arms with streetcar workers.
 In the "internationalist spirit of the League," the workers had broken with their union, General Confederation of Labour (renamed by the Viet Minh "Workers for National Salvation").
 Refusing the yellow star of the Viet-Minh, they mustered under the unadorned red flag "of their own class emancipation."
 They placed themselves under the overall command of Tran Dinh Minh, a young Trotskyist from the north.
 But the militias were hit hard by the returning French.
-Ngô Văn records two hundred alone being massacred, October 3, at the Thi Nghe bridge.
+Ngô Văn records two hundred alone being massacred, 3 October, at the Thi Nghe bridge.

-As they fell back into the countryside, they and other independent formations (armed groups of independent nationalists and the syncretic Hoa Hao and Cao Dai sects) were caught in the crossfire as the Viet-Minh returned to surround the city.
+As they fell back into the countryside, they and former UNF-aligned militias were caught in the crossfire as the Viet-Minh returned to surround the city.
 Dương Bạch Mai, who had been among the Stalinists on the original editorial board of La Lutte, led Vietminh security in hunting down his former colleagues on the paper.
 By the end of October they had captured and executed, among others, Nguyen Van Tien, the former managing editor, and Phan Văn Hùm.
+The ICL-led Go Yap streetcar workers held out against the Vietminh, Gurkhas and French troops in the Thap Muoi marshland (Plaine des Joncs) north-west of Saigon until January 1946 when the Viet Minh killed Tran Dinh Minh, their leader.